 {{ 数组或字符串 | slice:"起始索引:结束索引" }}

-For example, if we have an array containing 7 elements with indices respective to0to6.
-If we useslice:"2:5", it will extract from index2to index5before (excluding index5the element at, that is, the index2/3/4the three elements.
+For example, if we have an array containing 7 elements with indices0to6.
+If usedslice:"2:5", it will extract from index2to index5before (excluding index5the element, that is, the index2/3/4the three elements.

-Firstly, we can define this array in the template like this (here combined with)splitFilter converts a string to an array:)
+First, we can define this array in the template (here combined withsplitThe filter converts a string into an array:

 {% set dataList = "苹果,香蕉,橘子,葡萄,芒果,草莓,西瓜"|split:"," %}